rodralez/NaveGo/GSoC-2017_ideas-list.md

 NaveGo: an open-source MATLAB/GNU Octave toolbox for processing integrated navigation systems and performing inertial sensors profiling analysis.

-NaveGo is an open-source framework for processing inertial navigation systems' (INS) and GPS' sensors that is freely available online.
+NaveGo is an open-source framework for processing integrated navigation systems and performing inertial sensors profiling analysis that is freely available online.
 It is developed under MATLAB/GNU Octave due to this programming language has become a *de facto* standard for simulation and mathematical computing.
 NaveGo has been verified by processing real-world data from a real trajectory and contrasting results with a commercial, closed-source software package.
 Difference between both solutions have shown to be negligible.

+Main features of NaveGo are:

+* Processing of an inertial navigation system (INS).
+* Processing of a loosely-coupled integrated navigation system (INS/GPS).
+* Implementation of the Allan variance procedure to characterize inertial sensors' typical errors.
+* Simulation of inertial sensors (in a very early stage).

-Actually, NaveGo is supported by three academic research groups: GridTics at the National University of Technology (Argentina), ITIC at the National University of Cuyo (Argentina), and DIATI at the Politecnico di Torino (Italy).
+NaveGo is supported at the moment by three academic research groups: GridTics at the National University of Technology (Argentina), ITIC at the National University of Cuyo (Argentina), and DIATI at the Politecnico di Torino (Italy).

 ## Proposal Guidelines